nRFCloud/device-simulator-v2/README.md

 ## Use of simulated sensors
 The `-s` flag is optionally used to specify which sensors to simulate.

-Including `device` in the list will generate a LOT of device info messages which may overrun your Web browser.
-Best not to run it more than a few seconds with it, or you can leave out `device` and run it long-term.

 The `acc` option sends FLIP accelerometer messages, simulating the device being flipped right-side-up or upside-down.
 This was a feature of the Asset Tracker v1 firmware example that has been removed for the currently supported Asset Tracker v2.

+>[!NOTE]
+>Including `device` in the list will generate a LOT of device info messages which may overrun your Web browser.
+Best not to run it more than a few seconds with it, or you can leave out `device` and run it long-term.

 If you want to use different GPS data, replace the appropriate file in [./data/sensors](https://github.com/nRFCloud/device-simulator-v2/tree/saga/data/sensors) or change tne appropriate file path(s) in [cli.ts](src/cli.ts).
 (There is some additional GPS data in this repo for routes around Portland, Oregon, USA.)